Getting Started

 Quick start guide

-- Attach the robot to table or workstation.
+- Attach the robot to a table or workstation.

-- Make sure you have driver board that has firmware on it!
+- Make sure your PAROL6 control board has the main firmware installed.

-- Connect power supply and USB to your robot.
+- Connect the power supply and USB to your robot.

-- Test if you can move your robots joints freely.
+- Test that you can move your robot's joints freely.

 - Press the power button.
-Power button locks all the joints to the current position.
+All joints will lock to their current position.

-- Simulator will not be calibrated to the robot and GUI will display wrong joint and cartesian coordinates.
+sudo chmod 666 /dev/ttyACMx(repeat as needed). - After the software starts, you will see two windows: the Simulator window and the GUI window.
+The simulator will not be calibrated to the robot yet, and the GUI will display incorrect joint and Cartesian coordinates.

-- Go to joint jog menu and try to jog the motors.
+- Go to the joint jog menu and try jogging the motors.

-- If the robot homes correctly it will be in position as in the image above but J1 will be rotate for +90 degree.
-Small deviations are ok since your robot is still not mastered.
+- If the robot homes correctly, it will be in the standby position shown above, but with Joint 1 rotated +90°.
+Small deviations are acceptable — your robot is not yet mastered.

-- Simulator is now synchronized to the robot and GUI shows correct values.
+- The simulator is now synchronised to the robot and the GUI shows correct values.

-- Congrats you have a functional PAROL6 robot to work with!
+- Congratulations — you have a functional PAROL6 robot!

 Output log

-In your terminal you will periodically see this data:
+In your terminal you will periodically see data like this:

 ROBOT DATA: